 Maturity Means Being Able to Smile at Your Past

-When you’re able to say goodbye to your fears and disappoints, when they no longer have power over you but just the opposite, that’s when you can say you have matured
+When you’re able to say goodbye to your fears and disappointments to the point that they no longer have power over you but just the opposite, that’s when you can say you have matured.

-We recommend: Emotionality maturity is knowing life is not perfect
+We recommend: Emotional maturity is knowing life is not perfect

 It hurt me, but no longerWhen things happen that hurt you, the pain may last much longer than it should.
 In spite of this, it’s important that you learn to look at your past without feeling any pain.

 If you reach this point, it’s because you’ve learned from it and can now move forward.

 Never take the attitude that you can’t bear something because everyone has enough strength to overcome even the most painful things that may happen to them.

 It’s the emotions at the time that make you feel fragile, but you’re not weak, and you must have faith that you’ll get through the situation.

 Because of all that it’s a good idea to look back, but never to stay in the situation.
 Humans have a tendency to leave the past unresolved, and that causes a continuing cycle of unhappiness.